partic2/PxpRpc/c/pxprpc/readme.txt

-If you want to use "pxprpc for c" with socket, pipe, etc. consider using pxprpc_tbox, or pxprpc_libuv(WIP).
+If you want to use "pxprpc for c" on socket, pipe, etc. consider using pxprpc_libuv, or pxprpc_tbox.

-You can alse implement the struct "pxprpc_abstract_io" yourself as underlying stream.
+You can also implement your own struct "pxprpc_abstract_io" as underlying stream.

 The API should be used like below: